DarshanAkolavi/ARM_PROJECT_M3/1_RKS(Remote Keyless Entry/5_Report/Readme.md

   * Widely used in automobiles.
 An RKS performs the functions of a standard car key without physical contact, When within a few yards of the car, pressing a button on the           remote can lock or unlock the doors, and may perform other functions.

 --------------------------------------------------------------------
-# Architecture
+# 3.Architecture
-# 1 .
-Block Diagram
+# 3.1 Block Diagram